Air Force Job Description: MOS 2W0X1 - Munitions Systems

-An Air Force Munitions Systems Specialist performs and manages munitions production and material tasks and activities.
-Identifies munitions and equipment requirements.
-Operates and maintains automated data processing equipment (ADPE) to perform munitions accounting, computations, and research.
-Stores, maintains, assembles, issues, and delivers assembled nonnuclear munitions.
-Routinely demilitarizes nonhazardous munitions.
-Operates and maintains munitions material handling equipment (MMHE).
-Develops and implements munitions materiel management concepts and procedures.
+An Air Force Munitions Systems Specialist (MOS 2W0X1) performs and manages munitions production and material tasks and activities; identifies munitions and equipment requirements; operates and maintains automated data processing equipment (ADPE) to perform munitions accounting, computations, and research; stores, maintains, assembles, issues, and delivers assembled nonnuclear munitions.

-Complies with explosive, missile, and ground safety, security, and environmental directives and practices.
-Identifies munitions by filler, color code, marking, or physical characteristics.
-Receives, stores, handles, and transports, nuclear weapons.
+This specialist also routinely demilitarizes nonhazardous munitions; operates and maintains munitions material handling equipment (MMHE); develops and implements munitions materiel management concepts and procedures; complies with explosive, missile, and ground safety, security, and environmental directives and practices; identifies munitions by filler, color code, marking, or physical characteristics; and receives, stores, handles, and transports nuclear weapons.
 Related DoD Occupational Subgroup: 645.

 Duties and Responsibilities

 This specialist tests, assembles, and processes nonnuclear munitions.
 They prepare munitions for loading on aircraft and check safe and arm mechanisms.
 They install warheads, guidance units, fuses, arming wires, explosive bolts, squibs, strakes, wings, fins, control surfaces, and tracking flares.
 They also prepare, assemble and test aircraft rockets and loads in launchers; process aircraft gun ammunition; maintain and recondition munitions and MMHE; recondition, repair, and replace defective or missing parts.